Barbara P

 A case study is a research method used to study a particular individual, group, or situation in depth.
 It involves analyzing and interpreting data from a variety of sources to gain insight into the subject being studied.

-Case studies are commonly used in fields such as psychology, business, and education to understand complex issues and develop solutions.
-They typically include detailed descriptions of the subject, background information, and an analysis of the key issues involved.
+Case studies are often used in psychology, business, and education to explore complicated problems and find solutions.
+They usually have detailed descriptions of the subject, background info, and an analysis of the main issues.

-The goal of a case study is to provide a comprehensive understanding of the subject, as well as to identify potential solutions or recommendations.
+The goal of a case study is to provide a comprehensive understanding of the subject.
+Typically, case studies can be divided into three parts, challenges, solutions, and results.

 Expert Tip